How will a no-deal Brexit affect my UK investments as an expat?

 We’ve seen numerous bans on cold calls across the globe.

-However, we’re still hearing from clients who’ve been targeted this way.
+However, we’re still hearing from investors who’ve been targeted this way.

 So the coast’s not clear just yet.